-With approval of instructor, student may petition Registrar for waiver of required course, based on previously completed similar course work at another accredited institution.
-Instructor may require student to present evidence of previously completed work.
-Waiver must be approved by the Dean or Associate Dean.
-No reduction in credits for the degree will be awarded when course is waived.
-When the work was undergraduate level, student must take equivalent number of credits in required advanced course in the same field.
-When the work was graduate level, student may take courses in any subject matter to substitute for waived course.
-If the student requests waiver of more than one required course, separate petitions must be submitted for each course.
-For a student to be exempted from Field Education, a petition and evidence of meeting Field Education equivalency must contain a signed statement by Director of Field Education and be submitted to the Committee on Academic Procedures who will inform the Registrar of the decision.
+With approval of the instructor, a student may petition the Registrar for waiver of required course, based on previously completed similar course work at another accredited institution.
+Instructors may require students to present evidence of previously completed work.
+The Dean or Associate Dean must approve the waiver.
+No reduction in credits for the degree will be awarded when the course is waived.
+When the work was undergraduate level, students must take an equivalent number of credits in required advanced courses in the same field.
+When the work was graduate level, students may take courses in any subject matter to substitute for waived course.
+If the student requests a waiver of more than one required course, separate petitions must be submitted for each course.
+For a student to be exempted from Field Education, a petition and evidence of meeting Field Education equivalency must contain a signed statement by the Director of Field Education and be submitted to the Committee on Academic Procedures who will inform the Registrar of the decision.
 For more details, see the section on Field Education Equivalencies on p.
 81.